 General Tool Company’s world-class precision fabrication group provides extraordinary capabilities to our customers.
-With nearly 3 dozen Certified Welders working in teams on two shifts, we perform aerospace, marine, and defense work to meet several welding codes.
+With 3 dozen Certified Welders working in teams on two shifts, we perform aerospace, marine, and defense work to meet several welding codes.
 We are NADCAP Accredited for Welding, Brazing, and NDT.

 Our modern fabrication facility is air-conditioned and has 30,000 square feet with a crane capacity of 40 tons.
 Our capabilities have been broadened by the addition of 2 Cloos 6 axis robotic welding cells with positioning tables for higher volume production.